-• Reserving team: The calculation of and reporting on the IFRS reserves and the Solvency II technical provisions are performed on a quarterly basis, including additional analysis like back testing.
-The team is based at offices in Amstelveen and Brussels, and reports directly to the Chief Financial Officer of MS AISE.
+• Reserving team: the calculation of and reporting on the IFRS/BEGAAP reserves and the Solvency II technical provisions are performed on a quarterly basis, including additional analysis like back testing.
+The team reports directly to the Chief Financial Officer of MS AISE.
 For P&C the reserving classes are treated and discussed per country, for marine the focus is on reserving classes.
 All results and reports are discussed with the key stakeholders, such as the Management Committee of the legal entity, claim handlers, underwriters and finance departments.

-The Actuarial function holder reviews the activities of the reserving team, and shares his view directly with the team and in the reserving meetings.
+The Actuarial function holder reviews the activities of the reserving team, and shares his view directly with the team in the reserving meetings and to the Audit Committee.
 Any conclusions will be summarised in the relevant Actuarial function report.

-• Central reserving team: There is also a central reserving team, employed by sister entity MS ACS, which provides oversight and peer review of the reserving process.
-This team is based in London and reports to the MS ACS Chief Actuary.
+• Central reserving team: the central reserving team, employed by sister entity MS ACS, provides oversight and peer review of the reserving process for Group reporting purposes.